dbojan/free-iptv-balkan-plus/README.md

 or the longer version:
 https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/balkan-plus.m3u

-If you are using this on Android TV, you can type it in using tv remote, or use ['Kodi Remote'](https://kodi.wiki/view/Official_Kodi_Remote) android app to send text to 'Kodi player'.
+If you are using this on Android TV, you can type it in using tv remote, or use ['Kodi Remote'](https://kodi.wiki/view/Official_Kodi_Remote) android app, to send text to 'Kodi player'.

 You can **edit** downloaded .m3u playlist using [csvEdit_Esmeralda(beta)](https://github.com/dbojan/csvEdit_Esmeralda)